Everything You Need to Know About Creating Rewards on Patreon

 You sure can!
 When you create a reward tier for a physical perk, simply check the box that says “Ask for shipping address during pledge checkout” and your patrons will immediately be prompted to enter their address when selecting the reward.
 From your *Patron Manager, you’ll then be able to view all of these patrons’ mailing addresses as well as download a CSV of your patrons’ data to make reward fulfillment easy for you.

-Just be careful when offering physical rewards, as patrons are located all over the world and you may find yourself spending more on shipping costs than they are on their pledge to you.
+Just be careful when offering physical rewards, as patrons are located all over the world and you may find yourself spending more on shipping costs than they are on their payment to you.
 Since physical rewards can also take a bit of time to put together, we recommend reserving these for your higher-tiered patrons.

 Can I set a limit to how many patrons can receive a specific reward?

 This depends on how you choose to distribute rewards.
-If you share rewards in posts, then you’ll have the option of selecting the minimum pledge tier that can see the reward.
+If you share rewards in posts, then you’ll have the option of selecting the minimum reward tier that can see the reward.
 If you have your own process for fulfilling rewards though (i.e. via email, external links, etc.), you can opt to send rewards to each reward tier or processed patron separately.

 What is the best process for fulfilling rewards?

-We recommend distributing rewards through your Patreon posting tool at the beginning of each month, after your patrons’ payments have processed.
+We recommend distributing rewards through your posting tool at the beginning of each month, after your patrons’ payments have processed.

 If you have physical rewards to fulfill, navigate over to your Patron Manager and click into your most recent paid post.
-At the top-right of the page, click “download CSV” for an easy-to-import spreadsheet that’ll list all of your patrons’ pledge levels, contact info and mailing addresses (if applicable).
+At the top-right of the page, click “download CSV” for an easy-to-import spreadsheet that’ll list all of your patrons’ payment levels, contact info and mailing addresses (if applicable).

 What if I decide I no longer want to offer one of my rewards?